0x/matrix_lu/README.md

 # matrix_lu
 matrix_lu is a simple program that calculates LU-decomposition of a large matrix and verifies the results.
-This program is implemented using two ways:
+This program is implemented using three ways:
     1. Data Parallel C++ (DPC++)
     2. OpenMP (omp)
+    3. Block decomposition

 For comprehensive instructions regarding DPC++ Programming, go to https://software.intel.com/en-us/oneapi-programming-guide and search based on relevant terms noted in the comments.